 - Less than three million dollars in gross annual revenue in each of the last three fiscal years

-- Less than five million dollars in year-end total assets, calculated in accordance with generally accepted accounting principles (GAAP)
+- Less than five million dollars in year-end total assets, calculated following generally accepted accounting principles (GAAP)

-In order to comply with the SHIELD Act organizations must implement a data security program that includes at least the following:
+The SHIELD Act requires organizations must implement a data security program that includes at least the following:

-- Reasonable administrative safeguards: such as designating one or more employees to coordinate the security program; identifying foreseeable internal and external risks; assess the sufficiency of safeguards in place to control the identified risks; trains and manages employees in the security program practices and procedures; selects service providers capable of maintaining appropriate safeguards and requires those safeguards by contract; and adjusts the security program in light of business changes or new circumstances
+- Reasonable administrative safeguards: such as designating one or more employees to coordinate the security program; identifying foreseeable internal and external risks; assessing the sufficiency of safeguards in place to control the identified risks; training and managing employees in the security program practices and procedures; select service providers capable of maintaining appropriate safeguards and requires those safeguards by contract, and adjusts the security program in light of business changes or new circumstances

-5. What are the penalties for not complying with the SHIELD Act?
+What are the Penalties For Not Complying With the SHIELD Act?

 Failure to implement a compliant information security program is enforced by the New York State Attorney General and can result in injunctive relief and civil penalties of up to $5,000 per violation.

-6. How is personal information defined in the SHIELD Act?
+How is Personal Information Defined in the SHIELD Act?

 The SHIELD Act defines personal information as any information concerning a natural person which, because of name, number, personal mark, or identifier, can be used to identify them.

-7. How is private information defined in the SHIELD Act?
+How is Private Information Defined in the SHIELD Act?

 The SHIELD Act defines private information as:

-- A username or email in combination with a password or security question and answer that would permit access to an online account.
+- A username or email with a password or security question and answer would permit access to an online account.